echogarden-project/echogarden/docs/Tasklist.md

 * Bring back option to use eSpeak DTW based alignment on segments, as an alternative approach
 * The segment output can be use to split to segment files, otherwise it is possible to try to guess using the pause lengths or voice activity detection
 * Way to specify model size, such that the English-only/multilingual would be auto selection for sizes other than `tiny`?
+* Accept custom prompt as through an option

+### Alignment
+* Warn when input is larger than DTW window (this can also happen when synthesizing SSML, which can't be split to segments)

 ### Postprocessing
 * When `normalize` is set to false, should obvious clipping still be prevented?